geopandas/pyogrio/docs/source/introduction.md

 Shapefile.
 For such formats, or if you require precision > ms, a workaround is to convert the datetimes to string.

-Be careful when reading columns with mixed timezone offsets using `pyogrio.read_dataframe()`.
-By default such columns will be returned as a UTC datetime column, so timezone information will be lost.
+When you use datetime date with timezone information, it is important to note that GDAL only represents time zones as UTC offsets, whilst pandas uses IANA time zones (via `pytz` or `zoneinfo`).
+As a result, even if a column in a `DataFrame` contains datetimes in a single timezone, this will often still result in mixed timezone offsets being written for timezones where daylight saving time is used (e.g. +1 and +2 offsets for timezone Europe/Brussels).
+Because the default behaviour of `pyogrio.read_dataframe()` is to convert mixed timezone datetime columns to UTC, the timezone information will be "lost".
 If you want to preserve the timezone information, you can use `datetime_as_string=True` or `mixed_offsets_as_utc=False`.
-In this context, it is important to note that GDAL only represents time zones as UTC offsets, whilst pandas uses IANA time zones (via `pytz` or `zoneinfo`).
-As a result, even if a column in a `DataFrame` contains datetimes in a single timezone, this will often still result in mixed timezone offsets being written for timezones where daylight saving time is used (e.g. +1 and +2 offsets for timezone Europe/Brussels).
-As stated above, the default behaviour of `pyogrio.read_dataframe()` in this case will be to return the data as UTC.

 ## Dataset and layer creation options